Are We Still Allowed To Ask Questions?

 What I actually heard from Mr. Trump, however, was less than his strongest, and included something like, “I know you’re going to go down there…” combined with “patriotically and peacefully.”
 Hearing him mention “peacefully” comforted me.
 (Plus the fact that American conservatives take pride in being peaceful and courteous.)

-And so I was rather shocked, not many minutes later, when a friend called and said something about the capitol.
+And so I was rather shocked, not many minutes later, when my daughter called and said something about the capitol.
 I responded along the lines of, “it sounds harmless enough”… whereupon I learned that protesters were already inside the building.

 Since then I’ve seen claims that Mr. Trump was a mile away, in the middle of his speech, when the capitol building was being broken into.